 If you want to take this banana bread pudding recipe over the top add 1/2 cup of caramel bits or even chocolate chips.

 - OH MY goodness is this a good addition.

 - Now add your sugar/egg mixture into your bread/milk mixture and gently fold together.

 - Fill your baking dish and bake at 350 degrees for about 30 minutes or until the sides begin to shrink in and egg is no longer runny.

 Easy banana bread pudding

 - Bread – can use french bread or a loaf of bread with thick slices (like the brand you see shown above)

 - Overripe bananas – not too brown

 - Caramel bits – optional but really good

-This easy banana bread pudding recipe is so flavorful you won’t need any glaze or anything on top.
+This leftover banana bread pudding recipe is so flavorful you won’t need any glaze or anything on top.
 It’s fantastic just the way it is.

 Check out my caramel apple bread pudding recipe and: